InfuseAI/primehub-site/docs/concepts/designs/primehub-data-model.md

 - Attributes
     - `locale`
-    - `personalDiskQutoa`, when a user is created, there is a 1G volume allocated by default for the user.
+    - `personalDiskQuota`, when a user is created, there is a 1G volume allocated by default for the user.

     ![](assets/primehub-data-model-snapshot_1.png)